ccbogel/QualCoder/README.md

 * openpyxl

-* qpdf
+* qpdf  (Linux for programatically applying pdf decryption for pdfs with blank password)

 ## Future plans
-* Improve packaging for easier installation: currently investigating use of pyinstaller - without success.
+* Improve packaging for easier installation: currently investigating use of pyinstaller - without success so far.
 * Change from pdfminer.six to pdfminer3
-* Look at RQDA Relation function and Profile matrix function.
 * Possibly look at use with R.
 * Reports:
         Word count report maybe